 Lymphatic drainage is a natural function of the lymphatic system, which is essential for proper immunity.
 If not working properly, fluid can build up in tissues and result in more serious problems.
 LDT helps this system work properly.
-Therapist works thru a slow and light pressured protocol to increase flow of lymphatic fluid.
+Your therapist will work thru a slow and light pressured protocol to increase lymphatic fluid.

 Couples Massage Packages

 Perfect for couples, friends, buddies girls day out etc. In separate rooms, both of you will enjoy an hour massage, customized just for you with premium body products, aromatherapy, and expert techniques.
 At checkout, receive a gift bag including a discount coupon for a future visit.
 Package 2 Customized Massages in private separate rooms with premium products, Aromatherapy, Coupons, and Gift Bag.

 In the same room, both of you will enjoy an hour massage, customized just for you with premium body products, aromatherapy, and expert techniques.
 At checkout, receive a gift bag including a discount coupon for a future visit.
 Package 2 Customized Massages in the same room, with premium products, Aromatherapy.

 3) ~ Couples Premier Package ~

 All the Extras!
 Perfect for couples, special date night, special occasions, spa day etc. Enjoy side by side, same room, One Hour (Exclusive Protocol!)
 Relaxation Massages.
 Package 2 Customized Massages in room, Aromatherapy Scalp Massage, Extra Pampering of Feet and Hands, Warm Flax Pillows on tense areas, Deluxe Complimentary Beverage/Appetizer Tray in private room.